-The UCR Herbarium currently (March, 2020) houses over 281,000 vascular plant specimens.
+The UCR Herbarium currently (August 1, 2023) houses over 275,300 vascular plant specimens.
 Of these, c.
-237,150 are from the United States, of which c.
-196,400 are from California.
+230,083 are from the United States, of which c.
+196,805 are from California.
 Mexico is represented by c.
-39,139 specimens.
+40,181 specimens.
 The rest of the specimens are miscellaneous collections from other areas of the Western Hemisphere from Alaska to Tierra del Fuego.
 UCR is a general collection, but with particularly strong holdings of Juniperus, Triticeae (B. L. Johnson & J. G. Waines collection of Triticum and relatives), and Phaseolus.
 It is one of the strongest herbaria for the flora of Southern California and is also strong on the flora of western Mexico.
-A detailed overview of the collection is available on our summary web page.

 UCR houses a collection of unusually high quality specimens, with few scrappy specimens or specimens with scant label data.
 Almost all of our specimens have latitude/longitude data, and the rest will have coordinates soon.
 Many of our collections were generated locally in relatively recent times and so provide one of the best current pictures of the flora of southern California.
 Our collection from western Mexico is also unusually strong and in many cases is not duplicated elsewhere.